Jieiku/theme-dark-arc-gitea/README.md

 # Dark Arc
-A dark theme for gitea with good contrast.
+A dark theme for gitea with high contrast.

 This theme was created by making a copy of theme-arc-green.css and making things darker for better contrast.